|

 1. As in 1 above.

+2. Muslim societies suffered from a feeling of failure and loss of self-esteem after they achieved independence from colonial rule by the mid-20th century because of failed post-colonial political systems and economies and the negative effects of modernization.
+Characterizing many of the newly independent Muslim nations were autocratic leaders, repressive governments, overcrowded cities with insufficient social support systems, high unemployment rates, government corruption, and a growing gap between rich and poor, including abject poverty and a total lack of education for the poor.
 Many Muslims blamed Western models of political and economic development for these failures.
 Once enthusiastically pursued as symbols of modernity, these models increasingly came under criticism.
 Modernization, a process of Westernization and secularization of society, was seen as responsible for an excessive dependence on the West; for a weakening of traditional family, religious, and social values; and for a loss of identity that contributed to the breakdown of Muslim society.
 Therefor many Muslims wish to re-establish Islamic societies and values throughout the world.
 The majority of Islamic activists seek to achieve this gradually by working within their respective societies systems and laws.
+Known as Islamic Fundamentalists their ranks include members of non-governmental Muslim organizations that provide much-needed services to the poor through Islamic schools, medical clinics, social welfare agencies, and other institutions.

 3. There is however at the fringe of Islamic Fundamentalism a significant minority of people who believe that they have a mandate from God to carry out God’s will.
 This extremist minority further believes that because the rulers in the Muslim world are authoritarian and anti-Islamic, violent change is necessary.
 They seek to topple governments, seize power, and impose their vision or interpretation of Islam upon society.